Central Government

 Beneficial Ownership

 How might we bring transparency to find out who really benefits in the UK property market?
-I was thrilled to lead the team in this GDS Alpha to find out
+I was thrilled to lead the team in this GDS Alpha for the Ministry of Housing, Communities and Local Government to find out

 The problem